gtech-mulearn/IEEE-LAUNCHPAD/profiles/arfazkhan@mulearn.md

 #### Competitive Website Profiles:

-- Published all solutions to the Exercism Flutter Track.
+- Actively contributed to and successfully solved 41 problems within the Dart track on [Exercism](https://exercism.org/profiles/arfazkhan).
+- Continuously contributing to and resolving challenges in the Python track on [Exercism](https://exercism.org/profiles/arfazkhan), having already tackled 20 problems with ongoing engagement.
-- Active member on HackerRank with a 4.8k ranking in Problem Solving Track.
+- Maintains an active presence on HackerRank, achieving a commendable ranking of 4.8k in the Problem Solving Track.
 ---